Meghanachowdhary/QST_week2_assignment/docs/replication_guide.md

 ---

 ## Step 1: Environment Setup

-The project was developed using Python (version 3.8 or later).
+The project was developed using Python
 A virtual environment was used to manage dependencies.
 All required Python packages are listed in the `requirements.txt` file.
 Installing these dependencies ensures the project runs correctly.